 One of my favorite games is the tightrope, which is used for gait training.
 Although I was still in my wheelchair and not in a gait training system, this was still quite fun.
 With the misty mountains surrounding you as you walk across the tightrope, it really does feel like you are there.
 You can feel your mind easing up instantly.
 I think it's stress floating away.
 This is the power that this technology can have on people with spinal cord injuries.

 It is essential that we get out of our wheelchairs and experience new things, but if that is not possible, this is the next best thing.
 Another application on Mieron VR that many people will want is exercise/rehab therapy at home.
 It can be used to enhance core strength and upper body mobility, including trunk stability, which are things quadriplegics work on.
 Holding the controllers also are an exercise, with some rehab centers installing a weightless horizontal lateral bar or a swim noodle.

 It's also being used with FES bikes.
 There is a cycling experience that adjusts the speed as the user sees fit.
 It can also be used with the upper body.
 This is 10 times more fun than any Nintendo Wii game.
 The full 360-degree experience transports you right there.
 But my all time favorite experience was their track/running experience, originally created for a paralyzed man who missed running.
 Mieron recorded an entire running experience on a track for him and it turned out awesome.
 Running around a huge red track, it’s meditation for the soul.

-If you're interested in the At-Home version of Mieron, they’re offering a 50% off special for their annual subscription for SpinalCord.com visitors.
-To learn more, visit Mieron’s website here: mieronvr.com.
+If you're interested in the At-Home version of Mieron called MieronGO, they’re offering a 50% off special for a one-time purchase for SpinalCord.com visitors.
+To learn more, visit Mieron’s website here: info.mieronvr.com/mierongo.